-Tele Lawal is a Labour Party Councillor on the London Borough of Havering Council, as well as a Public Relations professional at Metro Bank – where she is the founder of Mbrace, the bank’s diversity network.
+Tele Lawal is a Labour Party Councillor on the London Borough of Havering Council, as well as being based at the Houses of Parliament as a Case Worker for MP Meg Hillier.

 During her time at College, she studied Performing Arts and Creative Media BTECs, achieving Distinction grades in both.